smartfile/django-mysqlpool/README.rst

 The main differences being:

 1. The work is done for you.
-2. Instead of cloning the Django mysql backend, we import it.
+2. Instead of cloning the Django mysql backend, we monkey-patch it.

+The second point sounds bad, but it is the best option because it does not freeze the Django MySQL backend at a specific revision.
+Using this method allows us to benefit from any bugs that the Django project fixes, while layering on connection pooling.

 The actual pooling is done using SQLAlchemy.
 While imperfect (this backend is per-process only) it has usefulness.
 The main problem it solves for us